Attacker Knocks Young Woman's Teeth Out In West Village Subway Assault

-NEW YORK (CBSNewYork) – A 23-year-old woman lost two teeth after she was attacked getting off the subway in the West Village Wednesday morning.
+NEW YORK (CBSNewYork) – A 23-year-old woman lost two teeth after she was attacked getting off the subway in the West Village Wednesday morning, police sources said.

 It happened at the Houston Street station around 6:30 a.m.